Gold mining: Ancient Asia

 In India, in the Kolar Gold Fields (KGF) in Bangarpet Taluk, Kolar district of Karnataka state, gold was first mined before the 2nd and 3rd centuries CE by digging small pits.
 Golden objects found in Harappa and Mohenjo-daro have been traced to Kolar through the analysis of impurities – the impurities include 11% silver concentration, found only in KGF ore.
 The Champion reef at the KGF was mined to a depth of 50 m during the Gupta period in the 5th century CE.
 During the Chola Empire in the 9th and 10th centuries CE, the scale of the operation grew.
-The metal continued to be mined by the 11th-century kings of South India, during the Vijayanagara Empire from 1336 to 1560, and later by Tipu Sultan, the king of Mysore state, and by the British.
+The metal continued to be mined by the 11th-century kings of South India, during the Vijayanagara Empire from 1336 to 1560, and later by Tipu Sultan, the defacto administrator Mysore state, and by the British.
 It is estimated that the total gold production in Karnataka to date is 1000 tons.